boklos/httparty_test/README.md

 # httparty_test

-REST clinet in ruby that get JSON from the Coursera API
+REST client in ruby that get JSON from the Coursera API